 If the regular LIHEAP appropriation exceeds \$1.975 billion for the fiscal year, all funds are to be distributed under a different methodology, including a new set of rates that are subject to a hold-harmless level (Section 2604(a)(2)(A)(ii)).
 Under Tier II calculations, a state's allotment in the statute is required to reflect "the percentage which expenditures for home energy by low-income households in that state bears to such expenditures in all states..."
 (See "Components of the New Formula" below.)
 However, the statute provides that no state can be allocated less LIHEAP funds than the state would have received under the Tier I formula if the appropriation level in 1984 were equal to \$1.975 billion.
 This provision is known as the hold-harmless level.
-(As mentioned in footnote 18, this currently corresponds to \$2.0028 billion in appropriations for regular LIHEAP funds.)
+(As mentioned above, this currently corresponds to \$2.0028 billion in appropriations for regular LIHEAP funds.)

 Implementing the hold-harmless level greatly changes the proportion of the total allocation that most states receive with application of the new formula.
 This is because the statute provides that the hold-harmless level must be achieved by reducing the allocation of funds to those states with the greatest proportional gains.
-Column (b) in Table 1 reports the estimated allotment of funds that each state receives when the regular appropriation is at \$2.14 billion, whereas Column (c) reports the estimated allotment of funds when the regular appropriation is just under \$2.25 billion (\$2,249,999,999).
-The allocations in (b) and (c) are calculated using the Tier II methodology previously described.
-(Table 2 in the Appendix lists whether or not a state is subject to the hold-harmless level.)